ArcanePlugins/Treasury/README.md

 Although I can deal with using [Vault](https://github.com/MilkBowl/Vault), it has not advanced its aging code which restricts the capabilities of Economy providers through its limitations.
-For example, its API does not directly support non-player transactions (you have to use their deprecated methods which breaks economy provider plugins) and has zero multi currency support.
+For example, its API does not directly support non-player transactions (you have to use their deprecated methods which breaks economy provider plugins) and has no multi currency support.

 I think [Reserve](https://github.com/TheNewEconomy/Reserve) tried to get at this, but I think it is too bloated, and I really prefer the simplistic roots of Vault.
 Whilst Reserve is harder to use, Treasury is almost as simple as Vault